abaikov/cnstra/docs/recipes/error-handling.md

     }
   }
 });
+await stimulation.waitUntilComplete();
 ```

-If you do not await `stimulate(...)`, the run still proceeds, but rejections from listeners won’t be observed by the caller.
+If you do not await `stimulation.waitUntilComplete()`, the run still proceeds, but rejections from listeners won't be observed by the caller.

 ## Error recovery with context